Interpolation by Different Types of Quantum Channels Using Conic Programs: Preliminary Concepts and Results

 \begin{enumerate} \item There is a completely positive map $\Phi : \mathbb{M}_n \rightarrow \mathbb{M}_m$ such that $\Phi (A_i)=B_i $ for $i=1,\dots ,k$. \item There is an $n\times m$ non-negative matrix $D= _{pq}$ such that $(b_{ij})=(a_{ij})D$. \end{enumerate}

 \end{theorem}

-Now from the definition of entanglement breaking we know that any output state of an entanglement breaking channel is separable.
+Now from the definition of entanglement breaking, we know that any output state of an entanglement breaking channel is separable.
 From \cite{H1}, we also know how to check the separability of a state.
-The following result from \cite{MR2001114} shows that how to characterize entanglement breaking maps.
+The following result shows how to characterize entanglement-breaking maps.

 \begin{theorem} Let $\phi$ be a completely positive map on $\mathcal{B}(H_1)\otimes\mathcal{B}(H_2)$ where $H_1=H_2=\mathbb{C}^n$.
 Then the following are equivalent: \begin{enumerate} \item $\phi$ can be written as $\phi(\rho)=\sum_k R_ktr[F_k\rho]$\footnote{This form of $\phi$ is called Holevo form, see \cite{Holevo-coding}} with $F_k$ positive semi-definite for every $k$. \item $\phi$ is entanglement breaking. \item $ I \otimes\phi(|\beta\rangle\langle\beta|)$ is separable for any maximally entangled state $\beta=n^{-\frac{1}{2}}\sum_{j=1}^n |j\rangle\otimes|j\rangle$. \item $\phi$ can be written in operator sum form using only Kraus operators $\{A_l\}_l$ of rank one. \item $\gamma\circ\phi$ is completely positive for all positivity preserving maps $\gamma$. \item $\phi\circ\gamma$ is completely positive for all positivity preserving maps $\gamma$. \end{enumerate} A corresponding equivalence holds for CPT and EBT maps with the additional conditions that $\sum_k F_k= I $, the Kraus operators $A_l$ satisfy $\sum_l A_lA_l^*= I $, and $\gamma$ is trace-preserving. \end{theorem}